lfmundim/PostmanGuide/Documenting/README.md

 ### Viewing documentation

-To access yout documentation, find in the sidebar the collection, hover your mouse over it and then press the > button on the right.
+To access your documentation, find in the sidebar the collection, hover your mouse over it and then press the > button on the right.

 ![alt-text](../IMG/ViewDocumentation.png?raw=true)